Shoosmiths interest policy

 3.2.2 We will normally calculate and pay interest once your matter has been concluded, however there may be instances where it might be more appropriate to account for interest at intervals throughout the matter.

-3.2.3 Due to regulatory requirements and administrative costs involved we will not pay interest if the sum calculated is less than £50 in total for the full period during which we hold your money in client account (less than £20 for cases falling under the Law Society of Northern Ireland jurisdiction).
+3.2.3 Due to regulatory requirements and administrative costs involved we will not pay interest if the sum calculated is less than £50 in total for the full period during which we hold your money in client account (less than £20 for cases falling under the Law Society of Northern Ireland jurisdiction) or if upon file closure there is less than £5 due.

 Interest will be calculated and paid by reference to applicable rates over the period for which we hold cleared funds.